hdlguy/alinx/AXU2CG_simple/petalinux/readme.md

 petalinux-config --get-hw-description=../sdt/

     * Image Packaging Configuration -> Root Filesystem Type -> EXT4                         (if you want a persistent rootfs)
-    * Image Packaging Configuration -> Device node of SD device -> mmcblk1p2                (if you have the eMMC device enabled in Vivado IPI)
+    * Image Packaging Configuration -> Device node of SD device -> mmcblk0p2                (if you have the eMMC device enabled in Vivado IPI)
     * Subsystem Auto Hardware Settings -> SD/SDIO Settings -> Primary SD/SDIO -> sdhci1     (if you have the eMMC device enabled in Vivado IPI)
+    * DTG Settings -> Kernel Bootargs -> manual bootargs -> earlycon console=ttyPS0,115200 root=/dev/mmcblk0p2 rw rootwait
     * save and exit

 ### Build the bootloader